ccao-data/data-architecture/dbt/README.md

-1. Once per day by the [`test-dbt-models` GitHub workflow](https://github.com/ccao-data/data-architecture/actions/workflows/test_dbt_models.yaml), which pushes parquet output to S3 in order to support our analysis of test failures over time
+1. Once per day by the [`test-dbt-models` GitHub workflow](https://github.com/ccao-data/data-architecture/actions/workflows/test_dbt_models.yaml), which pushes Parquet output to S3 in order to support our analysis of test failures over time
 2. On demand by a Data team member whenever Tia, Tom, or another Valuations staff member requests a copy of the Excel workbook for a township, usually right before the town closes